-Statistics Botswana is led by a Board of Directors which is constituted in compliance with Section 6 of the Statistics Act of 2009.
+Statistics Botswana is led by a Board of Directors which is constituted in in terms of Section 6 of the Statistics Act of 2009.
 The Board members collectively bring a wealth of skills, knowledge and experience from their own fields of business to the Board, ensuring that the Board's consideration of matters of strategy, policy, performance and risk management are robust, informed and constructive.
-In the year ending March 2022, the organisation's Board consisted of nine (9) persons appointed by the Minister of Finance, with the Statistician General as an ex-officio member.
+In the year ending March 2022, the organisation's Board consisted of nine (9) persons appointed by the Minister of Finance, with the Statistician General being an ex-officio member.

-Board members in office in 2020/21
+Board members in office in 2021/22